 HAZUS-MH training by Kevin Mickey begins.

 The National Library of Medicine named IU School of Medicine and Polis to create the National Outreach Mapping Center to identify and track special outreach efforts by libraries of medicine to provide access to health information.
+Karen Comer was lead writer of our successful National Outreach Mapping Center proposal to the National Library of Medicine that propelled our work with the healthcare sector.

 The Electronic Cultural Atlas launched.